Regulatory Diagnostic Toolkit for Digital Financial Services

 This domain reviews the country’s regulatory and contractual mechanisms for protection of customers’ data and privacy.
 Four dimensions are considered: the rights of individuals to privacy and data protection; the sharing of customers’ financial information among financial services providers; the use of customers’ credit information; and consumer redress mechanisms for misuse of data and infringement of privacy.

 The RDT does not seek a generic approach to the regulation of DFS across the globe.
 Regulations work best when they are responsive and specific to the needs and realities of a country.
 Each country will have views on how its DFS ecosystem should develop which will shape their regulatory regimes.
-This local context is important: the assessment using the RDT must align with the regulator’s vision and objectives and the local definition of success.
+This local context is important.
+The assessment using the RDT must align with the current market context, the regulator’s vision and objectives given that market context, and the local definition of success.

 Through the emphasis placed on data/evidence gathering, we expect the application of the RDT will, in close collaboration with other donor stakeholders, be able to help the regulator decide which of the seven domains it might best address first.
-We hope the diagnostic exercise will also serve as an analytical basis to assist donor stakeholders to reach consensus on the priorities of different regulatory issues facing the country.
+The diagnostic exercise can also serve as an analytical basis to assist donor stakeholders to reach consensus on the priorities of different regulatory issues facing the country.

-Lessons learned from the first pilot in Solomon Islands suggest that early and extensive collaboration among domestic regulators, consultants and local champions from international donor agencies promotes the diagnostic process itself and the process of domestic regulators understanding and engaging in the RDT process and the recommendations that emerge from it.
-Furthermore, it has become apparent that rather than being administered as a self-diagnostic, the RDT will be best implemented with support from external consultants or local specialists of international donor agencies.
+Lessons learned from pilot work suggest that early and extensive collaboration among domestic regulators, consultants and local champions from international donor agencies promotes the diagnostic process itself.
+Collaboration underpins the process of domestic regulators understanding and engaging in the RDT process and the recommendations that emerge from it.
+While the objective is to make the RDT available as a self-assessment tool, it would benefit from being implemented with support from external consultants or local specialists of interational development partners.
+International support also gives the process sufficient drive and acknowledges the technical and resource constraints faced by most regulators in emerging markets.